Dakota Access Pipeline: Planning, 2014–2016

 The Iowa Utilities Board approved the pipeline on March 10, 2016, on a vote of 3 to 0, being the last of four states utility regulators granting its approval.
 The approval came after 18 public information meetings, pre-filled testimony, thousands of public comments, and 12 days of public hearings.
 Conditions of the approval included liability insurance of at least $25 million; guarantees that the parent companies of Dakota Access will pay for damages created by a pipeline leak or spill; a revised agricultural impact mitigation plan; a timeline for construction notices; modified condemnation easement forms; and a statement accepting the terms and condition's of the board's order."
 The IUB stated that with the conditions, the pipeline would promote public convenience and necessity.
 The following day, the company stated it had secured voluntary easements on 82% of the 1,295 affected Iowa land parcels.
 A week later, Dakota Access filed motions with the IUB requesting expedited and confidential treatment to begin construction immediately, saying it met the conditions and that its liability insurance policies were trade secrets under Iowa law and "would serve no public purpose".
 Dakota Access also filed 23 condemnation suits against 140 individuals, banks, and a coal mine to gain easements through North Dakota.

-A 2015 poll showed that fifty seven percents of Iowans favoring the construction of the pipeline.
-Construction of the pipeline was also estimated to create 42,000 jobs with a total of $2billion in wages.
+A 2015 poll showed that fifty seven percent of Iowans favored the construction of the pipeline.
+Construction of the pipeline was also estimated to create 42,000 jobs with a total of $2 billion in wages.